 Pacific Lutheran's all-star Samantha Potter had a team-high points to go along with 13 rebounds, and fellow senior Katelyn Smith contributed another double-double with 12 points and 14 rebounds.

 Shooting better than 50 percent from the floor and nearly 90 percent from the stripe, Linfield built a sizeable lead through the first 20 minutes of action.
 The Wildcats shot lights-out from 3-point range, knocking down 7-of-10 attempts, including three alone from Gibson.

 The ‘Cats committed eight turnovers over the first 9½ minutes, but stayed ahead by limiting the Lutes to just two field goals – out of 18 attempts – up until the first timeout at the 10:39 mark of the opening period.
-After Riley Graham (Fr., Scio, Ore.) opened up the scoring for both teams with a 3-point make, Pacific Lutheran scored the next seven points for a 7-3 lead.
+After Riley Graham (So., Scio, Ore.) opened up the scoring for both teams with a 3-point make, Pacific Lutheran scored the next seven points for a 7-3 lead.

 Potter's layup at 9:29 gave the Lutes their first points in nearly seven minutes.
 On the opposite end of the court, Gibson missed a trey from the left wing, but Maltman corralled the rebound and kicked it back out to her freshman teammate, who made good on her second try.

 Andrea Adams responded with a 3-pointer for the Lutes, setting the scene for an entertaining back-and-forth battle over the next few minutes.
 With the teams trading baskets for the first time all game, Linfield's lead hovered around 10 points.
 But the Wildcats stayed hot from beyond the arc, and after Solomon knocked in yet another 3-pointer, Linfield owned a 15-point advantage, 35-20, and was never threatened again.